Difference Between Article and BlogPosting Schema Markup With Code Examples

 Real-World Scenarios

-Scenario 2: A Business Website With a Blog
+Scenario 2: A Corporate B2B Website

-Scenario 3: A Personal Portfolio With Articles
+Scenario 3: A Freelance Writer's Portfolio

 Summary: Which Schema Should You Use?